-At Moffitt Cancer Center, our gastroenterologists often use endoscopies to diagnose and treat conditions of the gastrointestinal tract.
+At Moffitt Cancer Center, our gastroenterologists often use endoscopies to diagnose and treat noncancerous, precancerous and cancerous conditions of the gastrointestinal tract.
 We don’t just treat cancer; our gastroenterology team also sees patients with precancerous and noncancerous conditions such as Barrett’s esophagus.
 We have the experience necessary to treat complex and challenging cases as well as common diagnoses, and our individualized approach to treatment ensures that a one-of-a-kind plan is optimized for each patient’s unique needs.

 Depending on a patient’s diagnosis and the symptoms he or she is experiencing, our team might recommend any of a number of different gastrointestinal endoscopy procedures.
 These include:

 - Endoscopic stenting for cancers of the pancreas and bile duct

 - Endoscopic mucosal resection for tumors of the stomach and esophagus

 - Endoscopic tumor ablation for Barrett’s esophagus

 At Moffitt, all endoscopy based procedures are performed by experienced gastroenterologists who have specialized training in the field.
 Our gastroenterologists collaborate with our surgical oncologists, medical oncologists, radiation oncologists and supportive care providers to ensure that each patient’s unique needs are met.
 This multispecialty approach allows us to not only produce exceptional outcomes, but improve each patient’s quality of life throughout treatment and recovery.